Garden Grants for Schools, Communities, and NonProfits

 Garden grants have helped many schools purchase a Growing Dome

-School Kids learning in a Growing Dome Greenhouse above ground pond
+School Kids learning in a Growing Dome Greenhouse above-ground pond

 School Kids learning about the Growing Dome Greenhouse pond